A PoW-less Bitcoin with Certified Byzantine Consensus: Ordering blocks with PBFT

 In our protocol, we instantiate the client and its requests as follows.
 The state machine has a single operation, that appends a new block.
 The content of the block (e.g., the set of transactions) represents a form of non-determinism and its value will be selected by the primary in the pre-prepare phase.
 For these reasons, we omit the operation in the request message, since it is always an implicit ``append'', and the client identifier, since it is unique.

-The participants network expects a new valid block to be mined every $\tau$ seconds on average.
-Being $T_0$ an initial timestamp that is known in advance by all the replicas, we calculate the request message timestamps by adding $T_0$ to multiples of the desired block time.
+The participants network expects a new valid block to be mined every $\tau$ seconds on average, where $\tau$ is called \textit{target block time}.
+Being $T_0$ an initial timestamp, called \textit{genesis block timestamp}, that is known in advance by all the replicas, we calculate the request message timestamps by adding $T_0$ to multiples of the desired block time.
 In lights of these considerations, all replicas know in advance all valid request messages, that have the form $ \langle \textit{REQUEST}, T_0 + n\tau \rangle$: $n \in \mathbb{N}^+ $, where $n$ is the block height for all blocks (except the genesis one, which is fixed and not mined via the consensus algorithm).
+Allowing replicas to self-generate the requests allows to not introduce any special role of trusted client.

-Non-faulty replicas will generate a request for block $n$ when it is expected to be mined, i.e., when their local clock value is at the nominal timestamp of the block minus a delta (that allows replicas to carry out the PBFT round, and depends on communication delays).
+Non-faulty replicas will generate a request for block $n$ when it is expected to be mined, i.e., when their local clock value exceeds the nominal timestamp of the expected block.

 The original PBFT reply message is $\langle \textit{REPLY}, v, t, c, i, r, \rangle _{\sigma_c}$, where $v$ is the current view number, $t$ is the timestamp of the corresponding request, $i$ is the replica identifier, and $r$ is the result of the operation.
 In our protocol, a block mined at a given height is the result of the append operation of the corresponding request.
 Given that valid blocks are broadcast to the participants network once a quorum of signatures by replicas is achieved, we omit the reply messages from our specialized protocol, and replace it with the Bitcoin block propagation mechanism to the participants network.